craighagerman/Wittertainment/docs/Plan/2023-09-Init-Plan.md

 Need to store (1) audio data (probably), (2) raw text data (2) vector embeddings

 - use Vespa.ai DB for all of above
+- but maybe start with SQLite (or DuckDB?) as a simple, initial DB

 ## API